philipithomas/www.philipithomas.com/_posts/2014-09-15-julia-jump.md

 JuMP is a Rosetta Stone for optimization - with a single formulation, a problem can be tested on a variety of different solving tools.
 The project is still new and [in active development](https://github.com/JuliaOpt/JuMP.jl), but in its present state is brings a refreshing change to optimization problem formulation.

 JuMP is not the first project to support multiple solvers, but it is the most actively maintained and the easiest to use.
+What it accomplishes is making a clean, maintainable way to express optimization problems to a variety of different solving packages.
+Thus, to some extent, a user can express the problem they wish to solver, then independently identify a solver that provides the features necessary to solve that problem.

 <div class="panel panel-info">
     <div class="panel-heading">